-&lt;sup>2 Total reported is household income before taxes in 2016.
+2 Total reported is household income before taxes in 2018.

-&lt;sup>3 Household financial assets include assets in employer-sponsored retirement plans but exclude the household's primary residence.
+3 Household financial assets include assets in employer-sponsored retirement plans but exclude the household's primary residence.
+N/A = not applicable

-In mid-2017, while 31 percent of IRA-owning households were willing to take substantial or above-average risk, the largest percentage of households owning IRAs, 45 percent, were willing to take average risk for average gain (Figure 8).
-Twenty-four percent were willing to take below-average risk for below-average gain or were unwilling to take any investment risk.
-Willingness to take investment risk among households owning IRAs generally decreases with age.
-Twenty percent of IRA-owning households aged 65 or older reported that they were willing to take substantial or above-average investment risk for similar levels of gain, compared with 34 percent of IRA-owning households younger than 35 and 36 percent aged 35 to 44.
+Like other investing households, the majority of IRA-owning households were willing to take some investment risk for financial gain.
+In mid-2019, 35 percent of IRA-owning households were willing to take substantial or above-average investment risk for similar levels of financial gain (Figure 8, upper panel);12 the figure was the same (35 percent) for mutual fund-owning households,13 but was substantially less (24 percent) for all US households (Figure 8, lower panel).14 risk, the largest percentage of households owning IRAs, 43 percent, were willing to take average risk for average gain (Figure 8, upper panel).
+Twenty-two percent were willing to take below-average risk for below-average gain or were unwilling to take any investment risk.
+Willingness to take investment risk among households owning IRAs generally decreases with age.15 Nineteen percent of IRA-owning households aged 65 or older reported that they were willing to take substantial or above-average investment risk for similar levels of gain, compared with 37 percent of IRA-owning households younger than 35 and 49 percent of IRA-owning households aged 35 to 44.16